 INTELLECTUAL AND DEVELOPMENTAL DISABILITIES

-I/DDs are conditions that affect a person’s physical, learning, or emotional development.
+Intellectual and Developmental Disabilities (I/DDs) are conditions that affect a person’s physical, learning, or emotional development.
 These disabilities often appear before age 22 and last a person’s entire life.

-Examples of I/DD include mild to severe intellectual disability, autism spectrum disorder, or a physical impairment such as cerebral palsy or muscular dystrophy.
+Examples of an I/DD include mild to severe intellectual disability, autism spectrum disorder, or a physical impairment such as cerebral palsy or muscular dystrophy.

 How are I/DDs Diagnosed?